 Exercises for a cervical herniated disc are often part of a preliminary conservative treatment program.
 However, there are some interesting facts about exercise therapy that most patients, and even many doctors, do not know.

 Looking past the diagnosis of a cervical herniated disc is the key factor which almost always differentiates a recovered patient from a suffering patient.
-Once diagnosed, a person has to realize that their body is designed and built to heal and heal it will.
+Once diagnosed with a herniated disc in the neck, a person has to realize that their body is designed and built to heal and heal it will.

 Knowledge therapy is a great asset in overcoming disc related concerns or any chronic pain condition.
 Best of all, it is risk free and very effective for some varieties of symptomatic expressions.